Shoreham by Sea Personal Injury Solicitors – No Win No Fee Claims

 Industrial disease claims

-When you are making a personal injury claim for an industrial disease or illness you may be doing so months or years after you were initially exposed to the cause of your disease, illness, or injury.
-In many such cases, you will be claiming compensation from a previous employer, perhaps even one which is no longer in business.
-As long as the condition was diagnosed in the last three years, we could help you.
+When making a personal injury claim for industrial disease or illness, you may be doing so months or years after you were initially exposed to the cause of your disease, illness, or injury.
+In many cases, you will be claiming compensation from a previous employer, perhaps even one that is no longer in business.
+As long as the condition was diagnosed in the last three years, we can help you.